cal-id/SCD-Benchmark/README.md

 Under `Configure_HPL/HPL.dat` is the configuration file used for all HPL tests.

 ## Results
+Results contains the results of the tests accross the different infrastructures.
 ### Results for
 #### IMB
 * SCARF